Cyber-Samurai-Group/Poseidon-s-Trident/README.md

 ## Acknowledgments

-Built with ❤️ by the White-Hats security community.
+Built by the Cyber-Samurai-Group security community.

 Special thanks to all contributors who have helped make Poseidon's Trident a robust cybersecurity framework.